ackRow/SlouchyJS/README.md

 Poor posture when sitting in front of a computer lead sooner or later to muscular tension if not pain.
 This is how I realised that the importance of a good sitting posture is rarely mentioned in our digital world.
 ## Idea
-So when I stumbled upon a GitHub project trying to notify slouchy people, it immediately kept my attention.
+So when I stumbled upon a [GitHub project](https://github.com/pyskell/slouchy) that aims at notifying slouchy people, it immediately kept my attention.
 Unfortunately, the source code (in Python) wasn’t up to date and I didn’t manage to run it on my MacBook.

 10 python versions and libraries installed later, I said to myself :

 _Why not doing it using the brand new `Tensorflow JS` so that anybody could use this app without having to struggle installing dependencies._

 ## Project